robin-dot/personal-site/src/data/about.md

 - I broke my right arm at the age of 4.
 I learned to write with my left from this incident.

-- I played the piano twice a week and performed in a group playing Mamma Mia
+- I played the piano twice a week and performed in a group playing Mamma Mia.

-- At the age of 9 my sister lift for the US

-- At the age of 10 I left for the US
+- At the age of 10, I left for the US.

-- I moved from rented house to rented house for my first year in the US
+- I moved from rented house to rented house for my first year in the US.

-- My first year of school in the US was a private catholic school St.Bartholomew, though it had more of a public school vibe to it
+- My first year of school in the US was at St. Bartholomew School.

-- At the age of 11 I went to the same school my sister left for: Rumsey Hall.
-I entered as a 6th grader
+- At the age of 11, I entered Rumsey Hall as a 6th grader.

-- I played lacrosse for the very first time in 6th grade
+- I played lacrosse for the very first time in 6th grade.

-- I was the only other male border, apart from my roommate, who was in 6th grade
+- I was the only other male boarder, apart from my roommate, who was in 6th grade.

-- I found interest in hand drawing, and drew various things from story characters to pokemon
+- I found interest in hand drawing, and drew various things from story characters to Pokémon.

-- In 7th grade, I made new friends and found a place to belong in until I graduate
+- In 7th grade, I made new friends and found my place.

-- In 8th grade, I learned to ski for the first time
+- In 8th grade, I learned to ski for the first time.

-- In 9th grade, I learned to snowboard, which I preferred more
+- In 9th grade, I learned to snowboard, which I preferred more.

 - The summer I turned 14, I went surfing for the first time.
-But my parents say that I’ve done it earlier, which I don’t remember

-- The following year, I was re-inspired to play music, so I picked up the easiest and most portable instrument: the guitar
+- The following year, I was re-inspired to play music, so I picked up the guitar.

-- The same year, I began to explore my curiosities and interest, landing me at music composition
+- The same year, I began to explore my curiosities and interest, landing me at music composition.

-- At the age of 15 I began fiddling with a music compiling app, Fruity Loop.
-I watched youtube tutorials for the most part
+- At the age of 15, I began fiddling with a music compiling app, Fruity Loop.
+I watched YouTube tutorials for the most part.

 - At the age of 16, still exploring my curiosities, I found programming/coding.

-- I spent time watching YouTube videos as well as things I find on “stack overflow” to learn the basics -- I noticed that knowing some basics in programming could benefit in the gaming realm
+- I spent time watching YouTube videos as well as things I find on “stack overflow” to learn the basics -- I noticed that knowing some basics in programming could benefit in the gaming realm.

-- I would question how phones are programmed or how autonomous can a code be
+- I would question how phones are programmed or how autonomous a code can be.

-- At the age of 17 I was reminded of the existence of AI and found interest in this subject
+- At the age of 17, I was reminded of the existence of AI and found interest in this subject.

-- During the summer I turned 18, I joined a program “Design the Future” and made an app, 2WDA, that helped wheelchair users find wheelchair accessible bathrooms.
-I also got an internship in Zenerate
+- During the summer I turned 18, I was selected for a program “Design the Future” and made an app, 2WDA, that helped wheelchair users find wheelchair accessible bathrooms.
+I also became a computational intern at Zenerate.

-- In Zenerate, I was given a csv file of shapes.
-These shapes were specific to the shape of a lot, the piece of land.
-I was tasked to identify the shape and label the edges as front, rear, or side.
+- At Zenerate, I collaborated with a computational designer on a .csv file of lots in the US.
+I was tasked to create a prorgam that identifies the shape of the lots and label the edges as front, rear, or side.

 # Hobbies